raviqqe/doc/pen-lang/announcing-pen-v0-4.md

 ## Conclusion

 Thank you for reading this article!
-And if you are interested in [the Pen programming language](), please [install](https://pen-lang/introduction/install.html) and try it out!
+And if you are interested in [the Pen programming language][pen], please [install](https://pen-lang/introduction/install.html) and try it out!

 <!--
 Therefore, although every function is asynchronous and preemptible, it doesn't require any CPU architecture-specific implementation of context switches.
 They are simply `ret` instructions.